JiayuanWen/pi4-raspberrypiOS-TV-desktop-no-signal-fix/README.md

 1. Find a way to access your system file in Pi (either via SSH, use secondary PC monitor, or plug your Pi's SDcard to a working PC and access the partition where `/boot` is located)
 2. Edit `config.txt` in your `/boot` system folder as a super user.
 Ex: `$ sudo nano /boot/config.txt`
 3. Find the line `dtoverlay=vc4-kms-v3d`, change it to `dtoverlay=vc4-fkms-v3d`.
 Uncomment if it is commented out, add if line doesn't exist.
+4. Connect your Pi's HDMI to TV, turn both on.